jax-ml/jax/docs/201/shard-map.md

     return [jnp.stack(s) for s in zip(*splits)]
 ```

-In deep learning, we might use `all_to_all` in mixture-of-expert routing,
+In deep learning, we might use `all_to_all` in mixture-of-experts routing,
 where we first sort our local batch of examples according to which expert they
 should go to, then apply an `all_to_all` to redistribute examples to experts.